 Tree Christmas Quilts:

 I’m SUCH a sucker for all things trees.
-That’s what inspired the Holiday Patchwork Forest quilts.
+That’s what inspired the original Holiday Patchwork Forest quilts.

 One of the most popular tutorials on my blog is this Improv Patchwork Forest Trees quilt.
 I’ve since made a few different variations of this quilt.
 This quilt is all improv-piecing and really freeing.
 It’s also a fun one for playing with fabric.
 Large tree version found here.